Connections in Winnebago County

 When Eric Smiltneek ’01, MD’06 was in medical school, he dreamed of being able to help both individuals and an entire community.
-Today his dual roles in Oshkosh as a family medicine doctor at ThedaCare Physicians and a medical director at Nova, an addiction-treatment center, have allowed him to do just that.
+Today his dual roles in Oshkosh as a family medicine and addiction doctor at AdvocateAurora Health and a medical director at Nova, an addiction-treatment center, have allowed him to do just that.
 “I’ve enjoyed both being a family and a community doctor,” he says.

 Even 10 to 15 years out, I’m still learning from the people I was learning from at the UW.”

 After earning his UW undergraduate degree, Smiltneek spent a year with AmeriCorps in Chicago, where he learned about substance abuse and its devastating impact.
 When he returned to UW–Madison for medical school, he says, “I had fantastic mentors.”
 Dr. Michael Miller in particular encouraged him to continue his work with addiction, and Miller still serves as a mentor for Smiltneek today.
 “Even 10 to 15 years out, I’m still learning from the people I was learning from at the UW,” Smiltneek says.